Pirate-test-4/SalesforceWatch/README.md

 ```

+###Running the app
+At the time of writing, WatchKit apps, operate as a separate target within your xCode project.
+In order to run the sample app, you must:
+* Run the SalesforceWatch (iphone) target first and log into the app via the simulator.
+(Remember an Apple Watch app is an extension to an iPhone app.
+We are still using the iPhone and the Salesforce Mobile SDK for iOS to handle authentication and communications to the Salesforce1 Platform.
+* Ensure that you have the Apple Watch simulator visible.
+To enable this, select Hardware->External Displays->Apple Watch 38/42mm from the iOS simulator app menu.
+* Switch targets within your xCode project, choosing "SalesforceWatch WatchKit App" and run your app.
+The watch simulator will now run (you should see a little update animation and eventually a ring with the number of approvals in your Salesforce org)

 ###Further implementations
 The code walkthrough above provides an overview of the typical patterns when working with WatchKit apps and iOS apps that use the Mobile SDK for Salesforce.
 You can check out the *ApprovalsInterfaceController.swift* and *ApprovalsDetailsController.swift* for more examples, but the pattern is identical to those described above.